beddarinn/beddarinn.github.io/_posts/2017-01-16-sjalfsprof.md

 * You give more value to greater levels of service than more money - let others know this.
 * People may not share your beliefs, but you feel they need to understand & respect - let them.
 <br><br>

-Ég veit nú ekki alveg hvort ég trúi að trú sé helsti styrkleiki minn. Ég trúi lítið á sjálfa mig. Ég trúi ekki á biblíuna. Ég held að þetta sé í fyrsta sæti hjá öllum sem taka þetta próf því myndböndin sem maður átti að hvíla hugann við í miðju prófinu voru um Jesú.
+Ég veit nú ekki alveg hvort ég trúi að trú sé helsti styrkleiki minn. Ég trúi lítið á sjálfa mig og ég trúi ekki á biblíuna. Ég held að þetta sé í fyrsta sæti hjá öllum sem taka þetta próf því myndböndin sem maður átti að hvíla hugann við í miðju prófinu voru um Jesú.

 > ### Optimism (94%):
 * Look for positions where you can be as close to customers as possible.